theforeman/foreman_maintain/README.md

-      list                          List the checks based on criteria list-tags                     List the tags to use for filtering checks check                         Run the health checks against the system --label label               Run only a specific check --tags tags                 Limit only for specific set of tags
+      list                          List the checks based on criteria list-tags                     List the tags to use for filtering checks check                         Run the health checks against the system --label label               Run only a specific check with a label --tags tags                 Run only those with all specific set of tags

     upgrade                       Upgrade related commands
       list-versions                 List versions this system is upgradable to